Course Outline

 - Practice questions

-- From the choices below, select all the reasons Rh antibodies are clinically significant.
+- From the choices below, all are reasons that Rh antibodies are clinically significant except:

-- A common practice for preparing red blood cell products for chronically transfused patients is to match Rh phenotype of recipient and donor by testing...
+- A common practice for preparing red blood cell products for chronically transfused patients is to match the Rh phenotype of the recipient and donor by...

 - References